 In general, shoes with leather uppers will be less breathable than mesh or canvas models.
 That said, with thin 1.8mm suede and polyester mesh on the tongue and around the ankle, the Crux manages to be more breathable than other leather shoes like the Five Ten Guide Tennie or the La Sportiva Boulder X. We prefer the highly breathable mesh upper of the La Sportiva TX2 or TX3 for summer climbing, but favor a suede construction when durability and protection are the higher priority.

 Though not designed to be waterproof, the suede upper of the Crux provides a high level of water resistance, and keeps out light moisture better than mesh or canvas.
 The thin composition of the suede also means that the shoes dry out quickly when they do become wet, rather than retaining water weight.
-If you’re in the market for a truly waterproof shoe, we’d recommend the Arc’teryx Acrux SL GTX or the Salewa Mountain Trainer GTX.
+If you’re in the market for a truly waterproof shoe, we’d recommend something like the Salewa Mountain Trainer GTX instead.
 Alternatively, you can apply a layer of Nikwax products or Sno-Seal to the Crux (although this will affect breathability).

 The women’s model of the Scarpa Crux clocks in at 1 pound 10 ounces for the pair, which puts it on the heavy side for a low-top approach shoe.
 For comparison’s sake, the women’s Five Ten Guide Tennie weighs 1 pound 6.6 ounces, La Sportiva’s TX3 tips the scale at 1 pound 4 ounces, and their Boulder X—a shoe similar to the Crux in bulk and design—comes in at 1 pound 13 ounces.
 The additional ounces of the Boulder X and the Crux result in slightly more protection, cushion, and durability—well worth it if the main function of your approach shoe is hiking.
 However, if you’re routinely climbing or strapping them to your harness for the descent, we recommend opting for a lighter model.
-The 1 pound 1.6 ounce Arc’teryx Acrux SL offers a lightweight combination of both impressive hiking and climbing performance (for more information, see our in-depth Acrux SL review).
+La Sportiva's 14.4 ounce TX2 offers a lightweight combination of both impressive hiking and climbing performance.

 The Scarpa Crux fits true to size and accommodates my wide feet better than most shoes.
 In fact, the shoe is so roomy that it might be less than ideal for those with narrow feet.
 Thankfully, as with most approach shoes, the laces extend all the way to the toes so you can dial in the fit.
 Furthermore, the Crux has a great deal of comfort worked into its design, with a flexible midsole and layered EVA foam that offers more agility and cushioning than a rigid shoe like the Five Ten Guide Tennie.
 Cushioned mesh on top of the foot and around the ankle provides padded comfort in addition to breathability.

-For this review, we tested the women’s version of the 2018 Scarpa Crux.
-Scarpa also makes the Crux in a men’s model, which weighs slightly more (1 pound 14 ounces), comes in different colorways, and has the same overall design.
-We haven’t worn the men’s version yet, but it is safe to assume that it's designed to accommodate a slightly higher volume foot than the women's model and will offer similar performance and durability.
+For this review, we tested the women’s version of the Crux.
+Scarpa also makes the shoe a men’s model, which weighs slightly more (1 pound 14 ounces) and comes in different colorways but has the same overall design.
+We haven’t worn the men’s version yet, but it is safe to assume that it's designed to accommodate a slightly higher-volume foot than the women's model and will offer similar performance and durability.
+Further, Scarpa also makes the Crux Air ($130), which swaps the Crux’s suede upper for mesh, resulting in greater breathability and a lighter, 1 pound 3.8 ounce build.

 What We Like